openSUSE/news-o-o/_posts/2011-05-07-opensuse-weekly-news-issue-174-is-out.markdown

                 ontologies), it will choose a suitable QML file to display this Thing in a suitable way and allow for interaction with it.

-  * **Storage of bookmarks** “ As most of the information we use in Plasma Active is coming from Nepomuk, we decided to store the bookmarks in there as well.
-The NFO Ontology has classes for Bookmark and Bookmark folder, which is what we™re using here.
-Last night I™ve restructured the metadataengine to make it easier to build special purpose dataengines on top of that.
+  * **Storage of bookmarks** â€“ As most of the information we use in Plasma Active is coming from Nepomuk, we decided to store the bookmarks in there as well.
+The NFO Ontology has classes for Bookmark and Bookmark folder, which is what weâ€™re using here.
+Last night Iâ€™ve restructured the metadataengine to make it easier to build special purpose dataengines on top of that.
 These dataengines allow for easy access and usage in QML / Plasma Quick.

-  * **Web Dashboard** “ I™m doing some work on a nice way to view your bookmarks, as interacting with the web is an important use-case of Plasma Active.
+  * **Web Dashboard** â€“ Iâ€™m doing some work on a nice way to view your bookmarks, as interacting with the web is an important use-case of Plasma Active.
 We now have (cached) previews of webpages, we can use directly in QML.
-Combined with the dataengine that lists bookmarks, it™s now easy to implement a bookmarks browser, done entirely in Plasma Quick, shippable as architecture-independent package.
+Combined with the dataengine that lists bookmarks, itâ€™s now easy to implement a bookmarks browser, done entirely in Plasma Quick, shippable as architecture-independent package.
 Connecting these bits and pieces is next on th list.

 Some of these things are working already, others materialise as we speak, some will
-          surely stay on our list until after Tokamak, so we™ve got something to hack on when everybody™s back. :) (...)
+          surely stay on our list until after Tokamak, so weâ€™ve got something to hack on when everybodyâ€™s back. :) (...)

-
+â€

 #### ![Header Picture](http://saigkill.homelinux.net/images/Logo-fate.png)openFATE Team

 ##### Top voted Features

+â€œ

             [decouple download and installation (Score: 348)](https://features.opensuse.org/120340)